The Flash-X configuration

 contain a compiler flag to recognize OpenMP directives.
 In most cases it

-is sufficient to define a single variable named OPENMP
+is sufficient to define a single variable named OPENMP, but you may

 OPENMP = -fopenmp